How to FedEx Create a Label: 2026 Step-by-Step Guide

 The act of generating the label file itself is free.
 However, you must pay for the postage or shipping service that the label represents.

 Whether you’re shipping your first package or your thousandth, the tools are available to make it simple.
-To make sure you’re always getting the best price before you ship, take a moment to compare carrier rates with a free online calculator.
+To make sure you’re always getting the best price before you ship, compare carrier rates with a free online calculator.